-Students must provide proof of liability coverage (i.e., certificate of insurance) at the first class meeting.
-Minimum coverage includes \$1 million coverage for each claim, and \$3 million annual aggregate for all claims.
+Students must provide proof of liability coverage (i.e., certificate of insurance) at the first-class meeting.
+Minimum coverage includes \$1 million coverage for each claim and \$3 million annual aggregate for all claims.
 Students will not see clients, or collect any direct service hours, without proof of liability coverage.

-Site Supervisor Qualifications
+Site Supervisor Qualification

-According to the 2009 CACREP standards, minimum site supervisor qualifications include: 1) A minimum of a master's degree in counseling or a related profession; 2) appropriate mental health professional certifications and/or licenses; 3) A minimum of two years of pertinent professional experience in the program area in which the student is enrolled; and 4) knowledge of the program's expectations, requirements, and evaluation procedures; and (5) relevant training in counselor supervision.
+Site supervisors for students in the CMHC program must have: 1) A minimum of a master's degree in counseling or a related profession; 2) appropriate mental health professional certifications and/or licenses (LPC-S, LPC, LPC-Associate, Licensed Psychologist, LCSW); 3) A minimum of two years of pertinent professional experience in clinical mental health counseling; 4) knowledge of the program's expectations, requirements, and evaluation procedures; and (5) relevant training in counselor supervision.

-For students who are enrolled in the School Counseling program, site supervision is required from a Texas Education Agency certified school counselor.
+For students who are enrolled in the School Counseling program, site supervision is required from a Texas Education Agency-certified school counselor with a minimum of three years of experience.